SoftwareEngineeringToolDemos/FSE-2014-TSmart/build-vm/README.md

 - __PreRecs__ folder with n=files necessary for installing dependancies
 - __PreRecs/1.bat__ file to install third party provider to install other applications
 - __PreRecs/2.bat__ file to install Java through Chocolatey
+- - __PreRecs/3.bat__ file to download and install the tool
+- __PreRecs/4.bat__ file to install README, youtube Link, External Links and Installation files
+- - __PreRecs/5.bat__ file to create shortcut and do the vm startup related configuration
+- __PreRecs/6.bat__ file to install the License file

 __Steps to create a VM:__